Chart Color Schemes

 Population

-Population growth drivers in Altona are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Altona are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Altona's population was approximately 14,657 as of August 2025.
-This figure represents an increase of 1,101 people (8.1%) since the 2021 Census, which recorded a population of 13,556.
-The change is inferred from the estimated resident population of 14,232 in June 2024 and an additional 255 validated new addresses since the Census date.
-This resulted in a population density ratio of 829 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Altona's growth exceeded that of its SA3 area (7.0%), making it a regional growth leader.
-Overseas migration contributed approximately 75.6% of overall population gains during recent periods.
+Altona's population, as of November 2025, is approximately 14,689.
+This figure represents an increase of 1,133 people since the 2021 Census, which recorded a population of 13,556.
+The growth is inferred from the estimated resident population of 14,232 in June 2024 and an additional 269 validated new addresses since the Census date.
+This results in a population density ratio of 830 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Altona's growth rate of 8.4% since the 2021 census exceeds the SA3 area's growth rate of 7.1%, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 75.6% of overall population gains during recent periods, driving primary population growth for the area.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics project an above median growth rate nationally, with Altona expected to grow by 2,090 persons to 2041 based on the latest numbers, marking a total increase of 11.4% over the 17-year period.
+Future demographic trends project an above median population growth for statistical areas nationally.
+By 2041, Altona is expected to grow by 2,090 persons based on the latest annual ERP population numbers, reflecting a total gain of 11.1% over the 17-year period.

 Frequently Asked Questions - Population